qmacro/SublimeUI5/README.md

  - Whether a Component-based application approach is to be used or not (C/N)
  - Which navigation mechanism is to be employed; one based on the EventBus, or one based on Routing (ER)

 With this I've come up with short codes based on the letters above.
-The first template that I've created and made available as a first go is [https://github.com/qmacro/SublimeUI5/tree/master/Templates/UI5%20XACE%20-%20XML%20App%20Component%20EventBus](XACE) - XML view, App-based, with Component, using EventBus for navigation.
+The first template that I've created and made available as a first go is _XACE - XML view, App-based, with Component, using EventBus for navigation.
+Have a look in the [https://github.com/qmacro/SublimeUI5/tree/master/Templates](Templates) folder for more details.

 Documentation on how to use the templates is coming soon!